auth0/docs/articles/connector/modify.md

 `profile['department'] = raw_data['companydept'];`

-In this example, `department` is the name of the attribute in the Auth0 User Profile and `companydept` is the name of the attribute in the source directory service (e.g. AD).
+In this example, `department` is the name of the attribute in the Auth0 User Profile and `companydept` is the name of the attribute in the source directory service (such as AD).

 ## Import / Export